Eco-Friendly Wild Camping Tips

 Is wild camping legal?

-In Scotland, wild camping is completely legal and the same can be said for Dartmoor.
-For areas outside of these it’s advised to seek the landowner’s permission – although wild camping is typically tolerated so long as you remain discreet and abide by etiquette.
+In Scotland, wild camping is legal with certain restrictions.
+For other countries it’s advised to seek the landowner’s permission – although wild camping is typically tolerated so long as you remain discreet and abide by etiquette.

 Wild camping etiquette